Shawnternity/Custom-Monitors/health-events/Readme.md

 ###	Pending Reboot Health Event
 	Description: Check for the registry entries on endpoint as well as check for WMI method for SCCM pending reboot flag
 	Technology:	Powershell Script
-	Frequency: 	Based on use case it can be set for frequency.
+	Frequency: 	Based on use case it can be set for frequency